Kazuki Takahashi: Personal life

 Takahashi enjoyed playing games such as shogi, mahjong, card games, and tabletop role-playing games.

 Takahashi stated that his favorite manga from other authors included Doraemon and Mataro ga Kuru!! by Fujiko Fujio, Akira by Katsuhiro Otomo, JoJo's Bizarre Adventure by Hirohiko Araki, and Dragon Ball by Akira Toriyama.
 He also enjoyed reading American comics and stated that Hellboy was his favorite American comic book character.
 Takahashi was a great fan of wrestling and admired Antonio Inoki.

-Takahashi's late pet dog, a shiba inu named Taro (タロ), was the basis for the Yu-Gi-Oh!
+Takahashi's pet dog, a Shiba Inu named Taro (タロ), was the basis for the Yu-Gi-Oh!
 Trading Card Game monster card Shiba-Warrior Taro (タロ); the card's artwork was personally drawn by Takahashi.
-Takahashi also enjoyed sea diving and visited Okinawa seaside each July.
+Takahashi also enjoyed sea diving and visited the Okinawa seaside each July.

 Takahashi occasionally expressed his political views in his art, such as when he posted a drawing on Instagram of Yu-Gi-Oh! characters criticizing Shinzo Abe's government and asking his followers to "vote for justice" in the 2019 House of Councillors election.
 He later apologized.